 Professor of Law at Boston University School of Law

-Professor Jed Shugerman's research includes constitutional history and judicial politics.
+Professor Jed Shugerman's research includes constitutional history and judicial ethics.

 Jeffrey S. Sutton